CS546-Final-Project-Group8/Final-Project/README.md

 # Steps to run the application

-0. Install the latest versions of npm and MongoDB
+1. Install the latest versions of npm and MongoDB

-1. Clone the repository
+2. Clone the repository
-2. Navigate to the folder in a command line and run:
+3. Navigate to the folder in a command line and run:
-3. `npm ci` (to install the dependencies)
+4. `npm ci` (to install the dependencies, according to the package-lock.json file))
-4. `npm run seed` (to seed the database)
+5. `npm run seed` (to seed the database)
    - Login information below
-5. `npm start` (to start the server)
+6. `npm start` (to start the server)

 Open http://localhost:3000/